pretzelhammer/chat-server/readme.md

 **4\)** Use lockfree data structures

-Doing this allows you to disregard all the gotchas we covered in 1-3, since lockfree data structures cannot deadlock.
+Doing this allows you to disregard tips 1-3, since lockfree data structures cannot deadlock.
 However, in general, lockfree data structures are slower than most of their lock-based counterparts.

 **5\)** Use channels for everything

-Doing this also allows you to disregard all the gotchas we covered in 1-3, since channels cannot deadlock.
+Doing this also allows you to disregard tips 1-3, since channels cannot deadlock.
 I'm not well-read enough on this subject to comment on whether using channels for everything can degrade or improve the performance of a concurrent program vs using locks.
 I imagine the answer, like the answer to most computer science questions, is _"it depends."_

 > [!TIP]
 > This approach is also sometimes called the "actor pattern" and if you search for "actor" on cargo you'll find a lot of actor framework crates that supposedly help with structuring your program to follow this pattern.